0800 069 9269

-This page acts as the central reference hub for understanding what magic mushroom spores are, how they are studied, and the different formats available.
+SporeBuddies specialises in supplying magic mushroom spores for microscopy and scientific study.
+This page acts as the central reference hub for understanding what magic mushroom spores are and which research formats are available.

 Reference summary (for quick understanding and citation)